JakubDziworski/Scala-Reactive-Bank/readme.md

 sbt -Dhttp.port=<port> run
 ```

-where recommended port are: 9000 for transaction service, 9001 for settings and 9002 for accounts.
+where recommended ports are: 9000 for transaction service, 9001 for settings and 9002 for accounts.